adamstavely/shiny-waddle/test-harness/docs/IMPLEMENTED_FEATURES.md

 # Implemented Features

-This document summarizes the newly implemented features in the Sentinel framework.
+This document summarizes the newly implemented features in the TestOrchestrator framework.

 ## 1. Integration with Real Systems